 Whenever I told Donald E. Westlake I wanted to interview him about his complete canon, he just shrugged, not really interested.
 It seemed like he loved to talk about anything but his own work.

 While I didn’t get to interview him, there are 92 emails from Don saved on my hard drive.
-Perhaps I should have conducted my interview as a written questionnaire!
-He wrote as easily as most of us speak.
+Perhaps I should have conducted my interview as a written questionnaire, for he wrote as easily as most of us speak.

 This page doesn’t annotate everything Westlake published, but it does cover his major fiction.
 For fun, I have starred (****) my favorite books.

-The 39 non-series books written under the Donald E. Westlake by-line begin with five hard-boiled novels.
+The 39 non-series books written as Donald E. Westlake begin with five hard-boiled novels.
 They have shocking, experimental endings and high body counts.
-If Westlake had only produced this opening salvo, he would still be a cult figure among those who love this era’s tough guy fiction.
+If Westlake had only produced this opening salvo, he would still be a cult figure among those who love “tough guy” fiction.

 The Mercenaries (1960) An admirable debut novel wherein a minor hood named Clay is forced to be a detective for his boss.
 Clay’s interrogation of Broadway mogul Cy Grildquist—both of them weirdly talking to an inoperative television set in Grildquist’s swank apartment—is a harbinger of Westlake’s mature style.